 Just remember that your words appear on the police report as well.
 You should be careful about what you say during the report.
 Saying the wrong thing might shift the blame and make it more difficult to recover the compensation you deserve.

 If you or someone you love suffered serious injuries in a car accident, you might have a case.
-If you'd like an experienced DeKalb County car accident attorney from Turner & Sackett LLC to evaluate your case, please send us an email or call (800) 761-0993.
+If you'd like an experienced Geneva car accident attorney from Turner & Sackett LLC to evaluate your case, please send us an email or call (800) 761-0993.